Sofia Rotaru: 1980–1983: Acting career and new connections

 In 1981, at the XIVth All-Union Cinema Festival in Vilnius, the film received the jury's prize for popularisation of the singing art of Soviet composers, in the section of drama films.
 This movie was the first public exposure for Rotaru in a dramatic role.
 Critics lambasted the film but it garnered support from audiences and some of its themes became popular.
 Rotaru's next artistic period began with a new style – rock music.
-The film Dusha (Soul) with Rotaru's new rock band Mashina Vremeni was released in 1981, including songs by Aleksandr Zatsepin and Andrei Makarevich.
+The film Dusha (Soul) with Rotaru's new rock band Mashina Vremeni was released in 1981, including songs by Aleksandr Zatsepin and Andrey Makarevich.
 As she was ill, her doctors recommended she not participate in the movie production and that she cancel all concert performances.

 This incident caused Alexander Borodyansky and Alexander Stefanovich to write an autobiographical scenario for the film using the dramatic situation in the singer's life, characterising her loss of voice with an opening of her soul.
 This was shown in dialogue on a pier with an older man and included a reevaluation of her values.
 After having seen the new rewritten scenario and new songs, written in a completely new style, Rotaru agreed to star in the movie and decided to temporarily forego all concert performances.
 In 1983, Rotaru performed a national concert tour of Canada, organised by the National Concert Agency Inc. The concerts were supported by the issue of an LP, titled Canadian Tour 1983 and released by Cansov Exchange Inc.